Quick Answer: Web App Development Cost In 2026

 | Dashboards | Basic summaries | Real-time analytics, filters, exports, drill-downs, permission-aware reporting |

-| Integrations | One stable third-party API | ERP/CRM/payment/logistics integrations with retries, logs, and reconciliation |
+| Integrations | One stable third-party API | ERP, CRM, payment, logistics, or legacy integrations with retries, logs, and reconciliation |

 | Files and documents | Simple uploads | Versioning, scanning, permissions, previews, storage lifecycle, e-signature flows |

-| AI features | Assisted drafting or classification | RAG, agents, evaluation, human review, monitoring, data governance |
+| AI features | Assisted drafting or classification | RAG, agents, evaluation, guardrails, human review, monitoring, and data governance |

 For commerce-heavy projects, compare feature complexity with NextPage's eCommerce app development cost guide because checkout, catalog, inventory, payment, and promotion logic can quickly change a web app estimate.

-Roles Needed for a Web App Build
+Roles Needed For A Web App Build

 A small project can share roles across a lean team, but the responsibilities still exist.
 Skipping them does not remove the work; it moves the cost into rework, unclear decisions, defects, or slow delivery.